ansal-abdulkhadher/casvdy-chatbot/README.md

 3. Start the React development server:
    `npm run dev`
 4. Open the provided `localhost` link in your browser to interact with the bot!

+i didn't attach the gemini api keys with it to test I'll send that to my guide